thanhnguyenp26/Shadow-Private/README.md

 ## Game UI
 • The sailor is controlled to move by using up-down-left-right keys.
 <br>
-• The sailor can hit the pirates, which causes the pirates to lose health points.
+• The sailor can hit the pirates to cause health loss for the pirates.
 <br>
 • The pirates can fire projectiles to cause health loss for the sailor.
 <br>